 In May of 2018, Food & Water Watch identified the need for a ban on factory farms and launched the first national campaign dedicated to stopping these destructive facilities.
 The group applauds Sen. Booker for recognizing the role stopping factory farming must play in fixing our nation’s food system.

 “Factory farming is at the heart of climate disaster.
 It fuels toxic air pollution and water contamination, feeds off of dangerous and unfair working conditions, wreaks havoc on independent farmers and rural communities, threatens food safety, and causes unnecessary animal suffering,” said Wenonah Hauter, executive director of Food & Water Action.
-“The Farm System Restoration Act is the bold approach we need.”
+“The Farm System Reform Act is the bold approach we need.”

 FSRA bans factory farms by placing an immediate moratorium - or “pause” - on the construction of new or expanding large factory farms while also initiating a phaseout of existing large factory farms by 2040.
 It includes $100 billion for farmer buyouts and debt forgiveness over the span of 10 years, along with programs for transitioning to alternative and healthy agriculture activities like pasture-based livestock, specialty crop cultivation, or organic commodity production.

 Other essential components of FSRA include mechanisms to: